How to Put a Trampoline Together

 Frequently Asked Questions

 How Many People Does It Take to Put a Trampoline Together?

 It depends on the size and type of trampoline.
 One person can usually assemble smaller trampolines, but larger ones may require two or more people.

 What Should I Do If I Have Put All The Cords in Place, but The Jumping Mat Still Sags?

-In most cases, a sagging jumping mat can be fixed by simply tightening the frame.
+In most cases how to put a trampoline together, a sagging jumping mat can be fixed by simply tightening the frame.
 First, check to make sure that all the bolts are tight.
 If they are, then use a wrench to tighten them further.
 If the frame is still not tight enough, you may need to add more springs.
 Most trampolines come with additional springs, which can be found in the hardware store.
 Once you have added the springs, you should be able to tighten the frame enough so that the mat no longer sags.